ncase/blog/src/posts/on-depression.md

 **Then, every day:**

 - **Take ~5000 IU of Vitamin D**
-    - ⚠️ be cautious if you have kidney stones. "ask your doctor".
+    - ⚠️ be cautious if you have kidney stones, or are on medications that could interact with Vitamin D. "ask your doctor".
-    - 4,000 IU is the "official maximum safe dose", if you understandably don't trust a random internet blogger.
+    - 4,000 IU is the "official maximum safe dose", if you understandably don't trust a random internet blogger, even though she cited academic sources.
     - 10,000 IU if you're feeling daring / have darker skin / live in less sunny climates.
     - bonus: may improve immune response to Covid & influenza?
 - **Take ~1500 mg of ≥60%-EPA Omega-3**
-    - ⚠️ be cautious if you're on blood thinners. "ask your doctor".
+    - ⚠️ be cautious if you're on blood thinners, or other medications that could interact with Omega-3. again, "ask your doctor".
     - bonus: may improve cognition?
 - (Don't quit your existing antidepressants if they're net-positive for you!)
-    - also, ask your doctor about _Amitriptyline_, or those other best-effect-size antidepressants.
+    - you may also want to ask your doctor about _Amitriptyline_, or those other best-effect-size antidepressants.

 Can you get these doses of Vitamin D & Omega-3 through whole foods alone, no supplements?
 Probably, but it'd be expensive & tedious: you'd have to eat something like 2,000 calories of farmed salmon _a day_ to get 5,000 IU/day of Vitamin D. As for Omega-3, eating mostly oily fishes _would_ get you >1000mg of Omega-3, but they'd be _more DHA than EPA_, which the above studies suggest would cancel out the antidepressant effects.